-Skyler & Tan’s ‘Queer Eye’ Conversation About The Transgender Experience Went So Much Deeper Than Fans Even Realized
+That ‘Queer Eye’ Conversation About The Transgender Experience Went Deeper Than You Realized

 There's so much that goes on between the Fab Five and their heroes that fans, unfortunately, don't get to see.
 And Skyler, the first transgender hero featured on Queer Eye, says his episode is no exception to that rule.
 The guys spend days with their subjects, so their interactions have to be heavily edited for time.
 But in particular, Skyler's deep discussion with Tan France about the transgender experience could've been an episode on its own.
 Some viewers were critical of the discussion, but Skyler believes they'd have a different impression if they had been a fly on the wall during that talk.